Hanocybous/gantt-chart/README.md

 ## What is this repository for?

 This project is a Gantt Chart application.
-The project is configured to use the [JavaFX](https://openjfx.io/) library for the GUI.
+The project is configured to use the Java Swing library for the GUI.
 The project is also configured to use the [JUnit](https://junit.org/junit5/) library for unit testing.

 ### Prerequisites